-- ► Switch off the engine.
+- Shut off the engine.

-- Loosen the nut.
+- Loosen the nuts.

-- ► Hold the bar nose up.
+- Hold the bar nose up.

 - Use a screwdriver to turn the tensioning screw (1) clockwise until the chain fits snugly against the underside of the bar.

-- While still holding the bar nose up, tighten down the nut firmly.
+- While still holding the bar nose up, tighten down the nuts firmly.

 - Go to "Checking Chain Tension".